dodoadel123/spotify-to-ytmusic/README.md

 you can also set the offset in the track-count.txt to ur desire, if u want to start from the beginning of the spotify playlist just leave it as it is, if you already have some songs in your yt music playlist just set the number to the last item's index

+then you should just be able to run the handleYT.py file and it should work just fine